Exposing Applications

 net.coreweave.cloud/attachLoadbalancerIP: my-app

-Using an Ingress for HTTP-based applications is beneficial, as it saves IP address space and automatically provides a DNS name as well as TLS certificate to allow access to your application via
+Using an Ingress for HTTP-based applications saves IP address space and automatically provides a DNS name as well as a TLS certificate, enabling access to your application via https.

 kind: Ingress